Brithopus: Classification

 B. priscus was first named in 1838 and was traditionally classified in the Anteosauria, a group of carnivorous dinocephalians.
 Brithopus served as the basis for the family Brithopodidae, which once included many anteosaurian species.
-Because it is based on fragmentary material, Brithopus is regarded as a nomen dubium by some researchers.
-Brithopus was later considered a possible estemmenosuchid, a type of herbivorous tapinocephalian therapsid.
+Because it is based on fragmentary material, Brithopus is regarded as a nomen dubium by some researchers, including Christian Kammerer, who in a 2011 study stated that it had been used as a "wastebasket taxon for Ural copper measures dinocephalian postcranial material".
+Kammerer suggested that Brithopus priscus was not an anteosaur and was likely a tapinocephalian of some kind.

 Dinosaurus and Eurosaurus have both been considered synonyms of Brithopus.